redhat-cne/spec/event_spec.md

 Cloud Native Events data includes a version number and a generic `Values` field or a Redfish hardware specific `Data` field.
-As defined by the term Data, Cloud Native Events data MAY include domain-specific information about the occurrence based on enumeramtion type.
-When present, this information will be encapsulated within `data.value_type`.
+As defined by the term Data, Cloud Native Events data MAY include domain-specific information about the occurrence based on enumeration type.
+When present, this information will be encapsulated within `data.valueType`.

 ### version